qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasteranalysis.rst

      - [raster band]

        Default: 1
      - The band to operate on.
-Nodata values must be represented by the value 0.
+NoData values must be represented by the value 0.
    * - **Maximum distance (in pixels) to search out for values to interpolate**
      - ``DISTANCE``